On This Page

 Drug addiction is a chronic, relapsing, and treatable disease.
 Addiction begins with a conscious choice to use drugs, but addiction is not just "a lot of drug use."
 Recent scientific research provides overwhelming evidence that not only do drugs interfere with normal brain functioning creating powerful feelings of pleasure, but they also have long-term effects on brain metabolism and activity.
 At some point, changes occur in the brain that can turn drug abuse into addiction.
 Those addicted to drugs suffer from a compulsive drug craving and usage and cannot quit by themselves.

 Job accommodations may include the use of paid or unpaid leave for inpatient medical treatment or flexible scheduling for counseling or to attend support meetings.
 When, as a part of a job, an individual is exposed to drugs in the workplace (e.g., hospitals, pharmacies), an employer may need to implement additional workplace supports, provide extra supervision, or reassign an individual to a position that does not involve exposure to drugs.
-JAN's Effective Accommodation Practices (EAP) Series: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
+JAN's Accommodation Solutions: Executive Functioning Deficits is a publication detailing accommodations for individuals with limitations related to executive functioning.
 These ideas may be helpful in determining accommodations.

 How can you tell if an employee is addicted to drugs?